ganz125/gI2C_mini_master/README.md

 # gI2C_mini_master
- VerIilog code for I2C comm with Nintendo Class Mini retro controller
+ I2C comm with Nintendo Classic Mini retro controller for an FPGA in Verilog